emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 # Operator'requirements from [charter-refinement] document

-The table below is an ascii art copy of the Operator'requirements table of [charter-refinement] pdf.
+The table below is a copy of the operator'requirements table of [charter-refinement].
+They are based on the inputs received from operators for the GREEN BoF [operators-inputs].

 |category|requirements|note|Priority|
 |:----|:----|:----|:----|